tokimay/secp256k1_BTC_curve/README.md

 # Elliptic Curve Cryptography
 ### ECC

-ECC is commonly used for cryptology purposes. </br>
+ECC is widely used for cryptology purposes. </br>
 It focuses on asymmetric cryptography using pairs of public and private keys. </br>
 This type of cryptography is used for encryption and decryption of data, authentication, and digital signatures. <br />
 Bitcoin and other cryptocurrencies use the private key and public key for digital signatures and validating transactions.<br />